Do Christians have to go to church? It would seem many Christians are increasingly saying, no.

 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.
 Acts 2:46-47

 All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had.
 Acts 4:32

 I’m convinced that the reason many people, especially millennials, are leaving the church is because this community is becoming an increasing rarity in American churches.
-This is certainly a generalization; I am aware of many churches that still push great community.
-However many have shifted their focus to butts in the seat on Sunday mornings and little else.
+That is certainly a generalization; I am aware of churches that still push great community.
+However many have shifted their focus to butts in the seat, money in the offering, and a cool worship experience and little else.

 Attending church isn’t a bad thing, in fact I believe it’s a good thing.
 But we aren’t called to go to church.
 We are called to live in community.
 There’s a difference.
 You can be a Christian that doesn’t go to church.
 However all Christians should be connected to a community of other Christians.